Dishes that are considered real New Orleans food have a lot of

 6. Tanjarine Kitchen

-Tanjarine Kitchen is the best food truck in the city for African fare, and the menu can change as ingredients are available.
-You'll always find several delicious fully vegan entrees like Ali Steamed Beans Pudding & Sauteed Mixed Vegetables (savory steamed beans pudding and sauteed vegetables flavored with West African spices).
+Tanjarine Kitchen is the best food truck in the city for African fare, with a brick and mortar at 3801 Washington Ave. currently under renovation.
+The menu can change as ingredients are available.
+You'll always find several delicious fully vegan entrees like Ali steamed beans pudding & sautéed mixed vegetables (savory steamed beans pudding and sautéed vegetables flavored with West African spices).

 Tanjarine Kitchen is very proud of The